sts10/blog-hugo/content/post/2016-02-12-best-of-my-vimrc.markdown

 vmap <S-Tab> <Plug>Sneak_S
 ```

+(Update from 2017: [A Reddit user points out](https://www.reddit.com/r/vim/comments/6912rf/best_of_my_vimrc/dh33shb/) that by using these mappings I'm giving up Vim's default mapping/functionality, which I must be true.
+That's a choice I made and I like it.)

 And I set vim-move to `<c-j>` and `<c-k>` with `let g:move_key_modifier = 'C'`.
-I switched from [vim-unimpaired](https://github.com/tpope/vim-unimpaired) to vim-move because vim-move auto-indents your code as you move it, which isn't without a speed cost sometimes, but is really nice for me visually.
+Previously, I had used [vim-unimpaired](https://github.com/tpope/vim-unimpaired)'s `[e` and `]e` mappings to move lines up and down (aka "bubbling" text), but I eventually switched to vim-move because vim-move auto-indents your code as you move it, which isn't without a speed cost sometimes, but is really nice for me visually.
 Plus vim-unimpaired has a bunch of other default mappings besides `[e` and `]e` that I didn't use (but that you may like!).

 ![vim-move in action](https://camo.githubusercontent.com/c06acab07e6bf0bb27086c9694fe2f456101d21c/687474703a2f2f692e696d6775722e636f6d2f524d76384b734a2e676966)